Ercadio/PlantManager/README.md

 ### Prerequisites

 You will need Java 1.8 to run this template.
-Simply download it from here.
+Simply download it from [https://java.com/inc/BrowserRedirect1.jsp?locale=en](here).

 ## Running the tests